- Initial Release

 The purpose of software systems is to support some human process.
 Even in the case of games, the purpose is recreation.
 The original purpose of the Zambian Electronic Medical Record was to capture data at specific times and functions during the flow of patients HIV Anti-Retroviral Care and Treatment.

 After the initial rollout and issues, we decided that we needed a more systematic approach to the documenting and the development of the patient software.
-Before we could extend the Patient Tracking System (PTS) from version 1.0 to version 2.0 we needed to apply some organizational rigor to the way we were documenting how patients flowed through the clinics.
+Before we could extend the Patient Tracking System (PTS) from version 1.0 to version 2.0 we needed to apply some organizational rigor to the way we were documenting how patients should flow through the clinics.

 Above you can see how a patient progressed through evaluation for ARV care all the way through treatment and follow up according to the protocol we developed for the clinics.
 This was the basis for not just the day to day operations at the clinics but also for how the PTS software system worked.